Edale: Amenities

 There is a youth hostel about a mile from the village centre, several B&Bs and both pubs also provide accommodation.
 The pubs also provide food and there are two cafés.

 In 2006, a new information and visitor centre was opened at Fieldhead; it was developed by the Moors for the Future partnership and is owned and operated by the Peak District National Park Authority.

 Edale is also a popular camping village, with two major campsites and numerous others in the surrounding area.

+Media

+Regional TV news comes from Leeds-based BBC Yorkshire and ITV Yorkshire.
+Television signals are received from the local relay transmitter.

+Local radio stations are BBC Radio Derby and Greatest Hits Radio Derbyshire (High Peak) (formerly High Peak Radio).

+The village is served by the local newspapers the Peak Advertiser and the Buxton Advertiser.

 Transport

-Edale railway station lies on the trans-Pennine Hope Valley line and receives a reasonably frequent service for such a rural area.
+Edale railway station lies on the trans-Pennine Hope Valley Line and receives a reasonably frequent service for such a rural area.
 The typical off-peak is one train an hour in both directions, with some gaps at certain times of the day, to Sheffield and to Manchester Piccadilly via Marple.
 Services are operated by Northern Trains.

 The short but narrow, twisting and dead-end road to the village centre is not suitable for visitors' cars and parking in the village centre is almost impossible.
 However, there is a large pay-and-display car park near the village hall and parking for rail users at the railway station.
 Additional parking near the station is provided at busy times by the Parish Council.